Structure recovery for partially observed discrete Markov random fields on graphs under not necessarily positive distributions: Estimation and model selection

 Once we have guaranties that we can consistently estimate the neighborhood of a node $v\in V$, we can consider the estimation of a finite subgraph of $G$.
 To do this, we can simply estimate the neighborhood of each node and reconstruct the subgraph based on the set of estimated neighborhoods.
 Given a set $V'\subset V$, we denote by $G_{V'}$ the induced subgraph; that is, the graph given by the pair $(V', E')$, where $E' = \{(v,w)\in E\colon v,w\in V'\}$.
-We take also
+Based on the neighborhood estimator (\ref{argmax}), we can construct an estimator of the subgraph $G_{V'}$ by defining the set of edges